Mega Man (1994 TV series): Production

 The series had a budget of $300,000 per episode.
 It originally had an art style matching the games' artwork.
 "Appearance in Japan", the first episode of Mega Man: Upon a Star, was made as test footage and intended to be a special episode of the series, as it had the same animation and used the same voice actors.
 However, due to the high budget, the animation style was changed.
 The new art style was based on redesigns of the characters Keiji Inafune drew in his spare time.
 If the series' art style had not changed, it would have aired alongside two similarly cancelled shows: an English dub of Magic Knight Rayearth starring Venus Terzo as Luce, and an American adaptation of Sailor Moon utilizing live-action and animation and starring Adrienne Barbeau as Queen Beryl and Queen Serenity.

 Music

 The series' theme song and background music was composed and produced by John Mitchell and Tom Keenlyside at Anitunes Music.
 An official soundtrack was released in 1996, with songs by artists such as Sugar Ray, Machines of Loving Grace, Skid Row, Junior M.A.F.I.A., CIV, Mr. Big, The Bucketheads, and Inner Circle.
 Most of the show's background music was reused in the Westwood Media/Ocean Productions dub of Dragon Ball Z, which aired from 2000 to 2002, replacing the soundtrack by Saban Entertainment used in the earlier Ocean dub that aired from 1996 to 1998.
-The dub was co-produced by Funimation and Saban Entertainment and dubbed episodes 1 to 53, with episodes 54 to 107 not being dubbed.